 On 2 December 2021, the BTC price dropped from 56,478 to 49,201 USD by 4 December, which is by 13%.
 In two days, crypto market positions worth $1.8 billion were liquidated.
 After three rebounds, the price dropped even more — to 46,202 USD by 17 December.

 The probable causes could be the actions of retail investors, the typical end of the year, and fears of a new wave of COVID-19.
 Since December 2021, people fear the spread of a new coronavirus strain — the Omicron variant of SARS-CoV-2.
 The world froze in anticipation of yet another lockdown, and traditional markets crashed.
-It is not surprising that traders started getting rid of risky assets like cryptocurrencies.
+It isn’t surprising that traders started getting rid of risky assets like cryptocurrencies.

 Statements of the Central Bank of Russia on banning cryptocurrencies